grokify/go-nist-sp-800-53/docsrc/rev5/moderate_baseline/ac.md

 ### AC-20 (2): Portable Storage Devices — Restricted Use

-Restrict the use of organization-controlled portable storage devices by authorized individuals on external systems using {{ insert: param, ac-20.02_odp }}.
+Restrict the use of organization-controlled portable storage devices by authorized individuals on external systems using restrictions on the use of organization-controlled portable storage devices by authorized individuals on external systems are defined;.

 Limits on the use of organization-controlled portable storage devices in external systems include restrictions on how the devices may be used and under what conditions the devices may be used.

-the use of organization-controlled portable storage devices by authorized individuals is restricted on external systems using {{ insert: param, ac-20.02_odp }}.
+the use of organization-controlled portable storage devices by authorized individuals is restricted on external systems using restrictions on the use of organization-controlled portable storage devices by authorized individuals on external systems are defined;.

 Access control policy